yaomazi.com Listed by lockbit5 Ransomware Group

 Yaomazi Food Co.
 LTD is located in Hongya, the hometown of Chinese green pepper.
 After more than 10...

-On February 23, 2026, the LockBit ransomware group added yaomazi.com to its public leak site, confirming that internal files belonging to Yaomazi Food Co.
+On February 23, 2026, the LockBit ransomware group added yaomazi.com to its public leak site, claiming that internal files belonging to Yaomazi Food Co.
 LTD had been exfiltrated.
 The company, based in Hongya, Sichuan — known as the hometown of Chinese green pepper — joins the growing list of organizations whose data is now openly advertised for sale or further exposure by the extortion-focused gang.

 Public reporting indicates the incident stems from a ransomware attack in which LockBit claims to have stolen internal company files.
-The exact number of people whose personal information was exposed remains unknown.
+The exact number of people whose personal information may have been exposed remains unknown.
 Available details list only that the data consists of internal files rather than a specific database of customer records.
 The leak site posting carries the typical LockBit branding and countdown clock, a standard part of the group’s playbook.
 No independent verification of the stolen data volume has been published beyond the group’s own statements.

 Why This Matters for You and Your Family